 Do not attempt to alter machine settings if you do not know how.
 Do not remove tools or machine parts from the lab.
 Clean and return all hand tools as soon as you are finished with them.
 Clean off machine surfaces and the areas where you were working.

-Night and weekend hours (Fall and Spring only) are also posted at the shop entrance.
+There are no night and weekend hours at this time.
+Hours are also posted at the shop entrance.

 The shop is closed when classes are not in session.
 Students needing to use the shop during these periods must make prior arrangements by submitting a letter of intent, signed by a faculty member, to the shop staff.